xuetengcode/fold_parallax/README.md

 					30 cm (aligned with the metronome audio).
 The scene is activated by a full left-right movement(indicated by red boundary lights).

-	- For Motion Condition "static": scene is activated by button "A" or "n" on the keyboard.
+	- For Motion Condition "static": scene is activated by button "A" on right hand controller or "n" on the keyboard.
 					Participants are required to stand still at the ground bar and make sure neither boundary light is on.